Bonusing under Section 37 of the Planning Act Procedure

 Where cash contributions are secured in Section 37 agreements, the amount of such funds, where appropriate, should be indexed to the Statistics Canada Construction Price Index for Toronto that would pertain to the type of community benefit secured.

 Cash contributions received through Section 37 agreements shall be deposited to an interest bearing reserve and secured credit held.
-Receipts to this reserve shall be segregated by area and tracked by Financial Planning.
+Receipts to this reserve shall be segregated by area and tracked by Finance.

 Transfers to the appropriate capital project upon approval of said project will be through the approved capital budget/forecast process.